buster-jangle/HAIRCUT/README.md

 * Click "Use this template" to create your new repo, and give it a name.
 * Clone the repo to a local directory
 * Run `progeny.sh` to initialize the new project.
 This will automatically perform the following:
-  * Replace all occurences of "PROGENY_PROJECT_NAME" with your new project name.
+  * Replace all occurences of "HAIRCUT" with your new project name.
   * Add a creation date to template files with the current date
   * Reset the git repo
   * delete `progeny.sh`